wsscc2021/aws-cdk-example/README.md

 - python-3.8

 ## Services directory
-In this directory, has service-level example constructs(stacks).
+In this directory, it has service-level example constructs(stacks).
-Each service-level example stack has no dependency between themselve.
+It has no dependency between themselve.
-If it has dependency, must be written to description.
+if it has dependency, must be written to description.

 ## Solutions directory
-In this directory, has solution-level example constructs(stacks).
+In this directory, it as solution-level example constructs(stacks).

 ## The way of using this example
 You must be prepared aws-cdk(CLI) version 2 and cdk bootstrap